cm-st-project/Python-Take-a-Break/README.md

 # Python-Take-a-Break
-Use face detector to notify users that they have been in front of a computer screen for too long and they need to take  a break.
+Use face detection to notify users that they have been in front of a computer screen for too long and they need to take  a break.

 # Curriculum
 ## Module 1 - Python Basics